Revision Rhinoplasty Recovery Boca Raton Revision Rhinoplasty Recovery Boca Raton

 Immediate Post-Surgery Phase (Weeks 1-2)

-Revision rhinoplasty is considered a more complex and advanced procedure, often involving extra surgical care to remove scar tissue buildup from past surgeries, correct and then improve misaligned nose structures, and possibly integrating cartilage and/or synthetic grafts.
+Revision rhinoplasty is considered a more complex and advanced procedure, often involving extra surgical care to remove scar tissue buildup from past surgeries, correct and then improve misaligned nose structures, and possibly integrate cartilage and/or synthetic grafts.

-Depending on your case, the first stage of revision rhinoplasty recovery is all about checking for early markers your body is adapting to that work performed on scar tissue, nose structures, and revision grafts.
+Depending on your case, the first stage of revision rhinoplasty recovery is all about checking for early markers your body is adapting to the work performed on scar tissue, nose structures, and revision grafts.
 This occurs in your first follow-up appointment, typically scheduled 1-2 weeks after initial surgery.

 At that follow-up, you’ll be checked for:

-• Reduction in swelling and bruising.
-Initial inflammation should begin to subside, though note its perfectly normal for revision rhinoplasty to create more early swelling than a previous procedure.
+• Swelling and bruisingInitial inflammation should begin to subside, though note it’s perfectly normal for revision rhinoplasty to create more early swelling than a previous procedure.

 • No signs of infection, including prolonged itchiness or discharge.